Agawam-IT/tech.agawamed.org/_posts/2020-03-16-distance-learning-updates.md

 We have made Google Hangouts and Google Meet available for everyone with an @agawamed.org account.
 This will allow additional resources for teachers and students to interact and provide virtual classroom experiences.

+If you have any questions about software that can be used with our students, please ask.
+We are trying to consolidate technology resource to not overwhelm students with links and logins.

 The Technology Support System will remain open through any school closures.
 If you have any questions or concerns, please send an email to [support@agawamed.org](mailto:support@agawamed.org) with technology related questions.